What Organ Pair Removes Metabolic Wastes From The Mollusk

 Understanding the structure and function of metanephridia in mollusks has implications for both clinical and environmental studies:

 • Environmental Studies: Mollusks are often used as bioindicators of water quality.
 Because they filter large volumes of water, they can accumulate pollutants in their tissues.
 By analyzing the concentrations of pollutants in the metanephridia of mollusks, scientists can assess the level of contamination in aquatic environments.
-This information can be used to monitor the effectiveness of pollution control measures and protect aquatic ecosystems.
+This information can be used to monitor the effectiveness of pollution control measures and protect aquatic ecosystems That's the part that actually makes a difference.
+That's the whole idea..

 Frequently Asked Questions (FAQs)